yast/yast-network/doc/network-ng.md

 * {Y2Network::UdevRule} and {Y2Network::UdevRulePart}: these classes offer and API to handle udev rules which are involved in interface renaming and driver assignment.
 * {Y2Network::Hwinfo} and {Y2Network::HardwareWrapper}: API to ask for hardware information.
+* {Y2Network::Driver}: offers information about available drivers and their options.

 ### Multi-Backend Support